Home Spotlight What’s the Difference Between a Bartender and a Mixologist?

 Many of us refer to any professional who serves and mixes drinks as “Bartenders.”
 However, you might’ve heard someone call them “Mixologists” at one point.
 These two terms are often used interchangeably, which can create a lot of confusion as the two roles are similar but not the same.

 So, what’s the difference between a Bartender and a Mixologist?
-If you plan to work behind the bar, it’s important that you know the answer to this question.
+If you plan to start working as a Bartender, it’s important that you know the answer to this question.

 That said, it’s time to clear up the confusion between these two roles.
 In this article, we’ll define each one and examine all the differences and similarities between them.